 - 7 WatchOS 4 Features That You Can Look Forward To

-Now Playing on Your Apple Watch
+What is the Now Playing app on your Apple Watch?

 It’s similar to Apple Maps–when following a route on the native Maps app, the information automatically transmits to your Apple Watch.

-With you music controls now staying on the screen of your paired Apple Watch, changing tracks or volume on your EarPods or AirPods is easy, all without having to use Siri or navigate to the music app on your watch.
-And, when you’re done, your watch returns to your normal watch face when not listening to audio
+With your music controls now staying on the screen of your paired Apple Watch, changing tracks or volume on your EarPods or AirPods is easy, all without having to use Siri or navigate to the music app on your watch.

 Especially those of us who want to see other information on our watches, and NOT the built in music controls.